From Hindsight to Foresight: Self-Encouraged Hindsight Distillation for Knowledge-based Visual Question Answering: Experiments

 \subsection{Experimental Settings}

 \textbf{Dataset. } We conduct experiments on two widely-adopted KBVQA benchmarks, OK-VQA \cite{marino2019okvqa} and A-OKVQA \cite{schwenk2022aokvqa}.
 OK-VQA is a commonly used KBVQA dataset, consisting of 9K/5K image-question-answer samples for train/test.
 A-OKVQA is a large KBVQA dataset which requires more reasoning and commonsense knowledge, with 17K/1K samples for train/valid.
+We also conduct generalization validation on ScienceQA \cite{lu2022ScienceQA} and MME \cite{fu2026mme} datasets.

 \textbf{Evaluation Metrics. } OK-VQA is evaluated under the direct answering (DA) setting, while A-OKVQA provides both DA and multiple-choice (MC) settings.
 For OK-VQA and A-OKVQA (DA), we follow previous studies and exploit the VQA score \cite{marino2019okvqa} to evaluate the prediction accuracy.
 OK-VQA and A-OKVQA (DA) provide 10 ground truth answers $\mathcal{A}$ for each sample.
 The VQA score is a soft accuracy based on the occurrence count in the annotated answers: VQA Score$(\hat{Y}, \mathcal{A})=\min (\#\mathcal{A}(\hat{Y})/3, 1)$.
 For A-OKVQA (MC), multi-choice accuracy is reported.
-Following retrieval augmented KBVQA studies \cite{luo2021VisDPR,lin2023FLMR,long2025reause}, we report Pseudo-relevance Recall@K (PRR@K) \cite{luo2021VisDPR} to evaluate whether K pieces of knowledge (and 1 CoT sample for HinD-CoT-Know) contain any human-annotated answers.
+Following retrieval augmented KBVQA studies \cite{luo2021VisDPR,lin2023FLMR,long2025reause}, we report Pseudo-relevance Recall@K (PRR@K) \cite{luo2021VisDPR} to evaluate whether K pieces of knowledge (and 1 CoT sample for HinD-CoT-Know) contain any ground-truth answers.
 We also extract recalls of selected examples \cite{yu2025prophet,chen2024visualCoT-kbvqa} from in-context learning methods.